-The Faculty of Theology and Religion includes more than 100 academics, including experts in the ancient languages and literature of the world's religions, historians and systematic theologians.
-The Faculty's reputation and excellent library facilities attract scholars from all over the world.
+Members of the Faculty of Theology and Religion include more than 100 academics, including experts in the ancient languages and literature of the world's religions, church historians and systematic theologians.
+The faculty's reputation and excellent library facilities attract scholars from all over the world.